 I can see that the call backs Carey completed with customers were based on it using a proforma checklist i.e. a call script where the calls were seemingly only a few minutes long and I can see that a number of the questions asked were closed with 'yes' or 'no' answers requested, with customers only being asked to answer specific questions in their own words on two occasions.
-And where customers were asked open questions it seems they gave responses along similar lines to Mr W, where Carey noted in its follow up email that the reason Mr W had given it during the call for deciding not to take advice was because he felt he was 'sufficiently informed to proceed without this due to carrying out his own research.'.
+And where customers were asked open questions it seems they gave responses along similar lines to Mr S, where it was noted that the reason he'd decided not to take advice was because he felt he had carried out sufficient research himself and that he didn't need to take advice.